The Wildlife Society Wildlife Policy and Programs implements the mission of TWS, working to ensure policies:

 - Assist wildlife professionals by helping them achieve science-based management and conservation of wildlife populations and habitats.

-Government Affairs staff are active participants on several coalitions focused on specific policy issues.
+Wildlife Policy and Programs staff are active participants on several coalitions focused on specific policy issues.
 Coalitions unify a diversity of organizations who have a shared goal on specific policy topics.
 Staff also develop and manage partnerships with governmental agencies and other non-governmental organizations to strengthen TWS’s voice and provide benefits to our members.

 Government Affairs & Partnerships Staff